Captain Nice: Production

 The series was created by Buck Henry, who was a co-creator of the hit series Get Smart.
 The show's premise is similar to that of CBS's Mister Terrific, which preceded Captain Nice on Monday nights.

 Ann Prentiss, younger sister of actress Paula and sister-in-law of actor Richard Benjamin, played Candy.

 Alice Ghostley (who was only three years Daniels' senior) played Carter's mother.
 She later won fame as the witch Esmerelda on Bewitched, and as neighbor Bernice on the comedy Designing Women.

 Carter's father, whose face was never seen, was portrayed by one of the films' most prolific character actors, Byron Foulger.
 In a reverse of Foulger's ubiquity and familiarity in films, his appearances in this series generally found him hidden behind a newspaper and not making a sound.

 Episode list

 Home media

 Captain Nice was released in Germany by Pidax film media Ltd (AL!
-VE) on Region 2 DVD on August 5, 2011 under the title Das Geheimnis der blauen Tropfen - Die komplette Serie.
+VE) on Region 2 DVD on August 5, 2011 under the title Das Geheimnis der blauen Tropfen - Die komplette Serie [The Secret of the Blue Drops - The Complete Series].
 Audio is German language only, with no English language option.
 Episodes are reportedly heavily edited with some only running 14 minutes in length per episode.